uninstallio/android-sdk/README.md

 <string name="vendor_gcm_sender_id" translatable="false">YOUR GCM SENDER ID </string>
 ```

-If you are also regitering for GCM then please pass our GCM sender id while registering for GCM using below step
+If you are also registering for GCM then please pass our GCM sender id while registering for GCM using step below
 ```
 import com.notikum.notifypassive.utils.Constants